Writing a Custom Agent Check

 Installation

-To create a custom Agent check, start by installing the Datadog Agent.
+Before you create a custom Agent check, install the Datadog Agent.

 Configuration